dannycvera/GOT-whos-quote/README.md

 - Will render the site in landscape when the user changes orientation.
 - Add transition effects and animations when images are removed from the screen.
 - Use local storage to save the users progress and avoiding duplicate quotes.
+- Quotes from Multiple TV Series such as Breaking Bad and Movies as well

 ## Project Schedule